Adelaide High School

-Adelaide High School is a coeducational state high school situated on the corner of West Terrace and Glover Avenue in the Adelaide Parklands.
+Adelaide High School, originally named the Continuation School, is a state high school situated on the corner of West Terrace and Glover Avenue in the Adelaide Park Lands.
 Following the Advanced School for Girls, it was the second government high school in South Australia and the first coeducational public high school in that state.
-It currently has an enrolment of approximately 1,500 students.
+It was in 1951 split into Adelaide Boys' High School and Adelaide Girls' High School, until it was recombined back into Adelaide High School in 1976.

 History

 In 1879, John Anderson Hartley, Director of Education, established the Advanced School for Girls in Grote Street, Adelaide.
 It was the first public high school in Australia, those in New South Wales following in the 1880s.
-Adelaide High was first named the Continuation School, but in April 1908 was renamed Adelaide High School.
-This was the same year the South Australian state high school system was launched.
-The new school combined previous institutions: the Advanced School and the Pupil Teachers School.
-It also collected bursary holders, and continuation students from the Grote Street Model School.
+Adelaide High was first named the Continuation School, but in April 1908 was renamed Adelaide High School, in the same year the South Australian state high school system was launched.
+The new school combined previous institutions: the Advanced School for Girls and the Pupil Teachers School.
+It also collected bursary-holders, and continuation students from the Grote Street Model School.

 Adelaide High School was officially opened on 24 September 1908 by the premier of South Australia, Thomas Price.
 It was the first public secondary school in the Commonwealth of Australia.
+The headmaster from 1909 until 1919 was W. J. Adey, later Director of Education.

 In 1927, it had an enrolment of 1,067 students, making it the largest school of its kind in the Commonwealth.
-By 1929, due to increasing enrolments, the school occupied two sites; one site was at Grote Street and the other was at Currie Street (now part of the Remand Centre).
+By 1929, due to increasing enrolments, the school occupied two sites; one site was at Grote Street and the other was at Currie Street (now part of the Adelaide Remand Centre).
 Due to the increasing enrolments, it was decided that a new building was required for Adelaide High School.
 The current site of the school on West Terrace was originally set aside for an army barracks in 1849, but in 1859 an observatory was built instead, which then became the Bureau of Meteorology in 1939.